If You'd Put $1,000 Into Bank of America Stock 20 Years Ago, Here's What You'd Have Today

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Indeed, BAC accounts for more than 11% of the value of Berkshire's U.S. equity portfolio.
+BAC accounts for more than 11% of the value of Berkshire's U.S. equity portfolio.
 Meanwhile, with more than 8% of its shares outstanding, Berkshire is Bank of America's second-largest investor after Vanguard.

 It's hard not to like a stock so beloved by Warren Buffett, especially when he's gone out of his way to praise the bank's management.

-Wall Street likes BAC too.
-Of the 25 analysts covering the stock surveyed by S&P Global Market Intelligence, 14 rate it at Strong Buy, seven say Buy, three have it at Hold and one calls it a Sell.
+Wall Street likes BAC, too.
+Of the 25 analysts covering the stock surveyed by S&P Global Market Intelligence, 14 rate it at Strong Buy, seven say Buy, three have it at Hold, and one calls it a Sell.
 That works out to a consensus recommendation of Buy, with very high conviction.

 "We believe that the current BAC share price undervalues the franchise given ongoing improvement in return metrics and continued positive operating leverage," writes Argus Research analyst Stephen Biggar, who rates the financial stock at Buy.

-But as bright as BAC's prospects might be, shares have been a truly dreadful buy-and-hold bet.
+As bright as BAC's prospects might be, shares have been a truly dreadful buy-and-hold bet.

-Blame the Great Financial Crisis
+Blame the Great Recession

 Bank of America was formed when NationsBank acquired BankAmerica in the late 1990s to create the country's first coast-to-coast bank.
-The firm followed up with other mega deals, such as scooping up FleetBoston Financial, MBNA and U.S. Trust.
+The firm followed up with other megadeals, such as scooping up FleetBoston Financial, MBNA and U.S. Trust.

 Sadly, the bank's hunger for deals was ultimately its undoing.